Cyber226/Cyber226/README.md

 👋 Hi, I’m Brenda

-👀 I’m interested in OSINT
+👀 I’m interested in AI

-🌱 I’m currently working on my Masters in Cybersecurity
+🌱 I’m currently working on my Masters in Artificial Intelligence and Machine Learning

-💞️ I’m looking to collaborate on OSINT projects
+💞️ I’m looking to collaborate on AI projects

 📫 How to reach me brenda@cyber226.com